A Living Wage = A Human Right

 We are calling for:

-- Clothing brands and companies to take action by setting concrete and measurable steps throughout their supply chain to ensure garment workers get paid a living wage.
+- Clothing brands and companies to set concrete, measurable steps throughout their supply chain to ensure garment workers get paid a living wage.

 - National governments in garment producing countries to make sure minimum wages are set at living wage standards.

-- European governments to implement regulation that make sure companies are responsible for the impact they have on the lives of workers in their supply chain, including their right to earn a living wage.
+- European governments to implement regulation to ensure companies are responsible for the impact they have on the lives of workers in their supply chain.

 An alliance of trade unions and campaigners that has calculated a living wage across Asia.